 This is the giant ferris wheel called La Grande Roue.
 From the top, you can see all of Paris.

 Empty.
 Because of COVID-19, very few tourists.
 No Americans.
 All businesses in the tourist and hospitality industry are suffering.
-Our very capable government is pumping billions into the economy in an attempt to keep everything afloat.
-I have complete confidence in President Macron’s exceptional measures and policies.
+The government is pumping billions into the economy in an attempt to keep everything afloat.

 Here’s the west wing of the Louvre which overlooks the Tuileries Gardens.
 Tuileries comes from the word, tuile, which means ’tile’.
 Since the 13th century and before Queen Catherine de Medici moved into the Louvre palace in 1559, the area had been occupied by tile-making factories.